-Goal: Reduce water loss to less than 10% over a threeyear period.
+Goal: Reduce water loss to less than 10%.

-Progress: The 3-year average water loss was 14.4%.
+Progress: The 3-year average water loss was reduced from 14.4% to 13.5%.
 We will work to meet our goal by continuing to locate and replace leaking pipes and pumps.